Project-YXKJ/SilverStarSCS.Docs/docs/function/output_configuration.rst

   - 12 = Seam center guide;
   - 13 = Zero stitch length for short thread cutter machine;
   - 14 = Auto corner for 2-needle machine;

+  .. _15:

   - 15 = Puller

-**How to setup the function of output ports**:
+**How to setup the function of output ports?**:

-follow the steps:
+Follow the steps:

-- Confirm which output port is connected to the solenoid valve, like output-07 or output-06.
+1. Confirm which output port is connected to the solenoid valve, like output-07 or output-06.
    In this step, you need to know the specific model of the system you are using, then refer to its wiring diagram.
+Refer to the `Parameter List`_ section of this chapter to find the parameter number that controls the function of this port.

-- Refer to the table at the beginning of this chapter, get the parameter value you need.
+2. Refer to the table at the beginning of this chapter `Output Mode Code List`_, get the parameter value you need.

-- Restart the system
+3. Modify the parameter obtained in step 1 to the function code obtained in step 2, then restart the system.

 Let's take an example:

-For example, if **Output-01** is connected, set the function of **Output-01** to puller, that is, **A71** is set to 15 (15 is the code for puller function).
+You want set the function of **Output-01** to the puller.
+In the parameter list you will find `A 71`_, which controls the function of **Output-01**.
+In the input model code List, 15_ is code of puller function, then change A71 to 15.

 Parameter List